cperead/ams_data_bivariate_eda/README.md

-# AMS Data Bivariate EDA: <br> A Bivariate Exploratory Data Analysis (EDA) of Age Groups and Gender in Training Participation for Austria's Unemployed Office (AMS)
+# AMS Data Bivariate EDA: <br> A Bivariate Exploratory Data Analysis (EDA) of Age Groups and Gender in Training Participation at The Austrian Public Employment Service (AMS)

 <br>

 ---
 # Project Overview
-This project investigates training participation patterns within Austria's Unemployed Office (AMS) programs.
+This project investigates training participation patterns within The Austrian Public Employment Service (AMS) programs.
 A bivariate Exploratory Data Analysis (EDA) approach is employed to examine the relationships between demographics and participation.
 The data for this analysis comes from the Arbeitsmarktservice Österreich AMS (https://www.ams.at/).

 This EDA investigates how age and gender variables influence training participation among individuals enrolled in AMS programs.
 By exploring the data and visualizing patterns, this project seeks to gain insights that can improve our understanding of participant demographics and the factors driving their training decisions.